Fox and His Friends: Plot

 Franz Bieberkopf (Note: The name of the character was taken from the 1929 novel Berlin Alexanderplatz, which the director later adapted for television.
 Fassbinder frequently commented, "I am Bieberkopf".) is a sweet and unsophisticated working-class gay man who works in a Munich carnival as "Fox, the Talking Head".
 He loses his job when his boyfriend Klaus, the carnival owner, is arrested for tax fraud.
 Fox visits his alcoholic sister Hedwig who cannot help.
 After losing his remaining money, Fox meets an older man, Max, a sophisticated antique art dealer.
 Fox swindles ten marks from a gay florist and buys a lottery ticket.

 A month later at a party, Max introduces Fox to his cultured gay friends.
 The handsome but hypocritical Eugen shuns Fox for his proletarian manners, but quickly changes his mind when he learns that Fox has won 500,000 Deutsche Marks in the lottery.
 Eugen leaves his boyfriend, Philip, and brings Fox to his apartment where they sleep together.
 The next morning, Philip finds them together, but Eugen convinces Philip to temporarily step aside.
 Later, Fox and Eugen go to a working-class gay bar and then to an up-market restaurant, where they meet Eugen's two other friends.
 Eugen takes Fox to his new factory.
 Later, Fox goes to a gay spa and talks to Max, who suggests investing in Eugen's company.

 Eugen gets evicted from his apartment for moral reasons (two men living together), so he convinces Fox to buy them an apartment and furniture from Max.
 Fox buys them clothes at Eugen's ex-boyfriend Philip's shop.
 Later, they have lunch at Eugen's parents' home and Fox has no table manners.
 He signs a contract for a 100,000-Mark loan, which he barely understands, for the failing business run by Eugen's father.
 Fox lends 30,000 marks to his ex Klaus, which makes Eugen jealous.
 At the apartment, they throw a party, during which Philip whispers to Max that he might be living there later; the party ends abruptly when Hedwig, drunk, makes a fuss.
-Fox and Eugen go on holiday to Marrakech, Morocco to salvage their relationship.
+Fox and Eugen go on holiday to Marrakesh, Morocco to salvage their relationship.
 In Morocco, they pick up a local male prostitute (El Hedi ben Salem), but he is not let into the hotel because he is a Moroccan.